 Java9 Diamond operator anonymous inner class example

-In this blog post, Cover the _Java9 features Diamond Operator Improvement for allowing anonymous inner class with an example.
+In this blog post, we’ll cover the Java 9 feature: Diamond Operator Improvement, which now allows anonymous inner classes.
+Let’s see an example.

 Let’s see how a diamond operator declares in java 7,8,9 versions